agrobbin/google-api/README.md

 This will fetch all files and folders in the user's Google Drive and return them in an array of hashes.

-## What Google APIs can this gem be used for?
+## What Google APIs has this gem be tested against?

 * Calendar
 * Drive

-## I need to use an API that is not yet included
+## I need to use an API that is not yet tested

-Open an issue, and we will do our best to integrate and fully test the API you need.
-Or, you can submit a pull request with the necessary updates!
+Open an issue, and we will do our best to fully test the API you need.
+Or, you can submit a pull request with any necessary updates!

 ## Contributing